-Just as the oil in your engine breaks down with time and must be replaced, the oil in the FLOAT X EVOL shock must be serviced periodically.
+Just as the oil in your engine breaks down with time and must be replaced, the oil in the FLOAT X EVOL shocks must be serviced periodically.
 The service interval depends on how frequently and severely the ATV is ridden.
-As a guideline, if you race hard every weekend you may want to change the oil in your shock at least once during the season.
+As a guideline, if you race hard every weekend you may want to change the oil in your shock at least once mid-season.
 Otherwise, it is generally recommended to service the shock in the off-season.
 FOX Racing Shox or an Authorized Factory Service Center can perform this procedure.

 THE SHOCK REBUILD REQUIRES SPECIALIZED TOOLS FOR DISASSEMBLY AND RE-ASSEMBLY.
 IT IS ESSENTIAL THAT THIS SERVICE BE PERFORMED BY FOX RACING SHOX OR A QUALIFIED PROFESSIONAL SHOCK TECHNICIAN.
-THE FOLLOWING ITEMS ARE REQUIRED: